meekrob/DSCI512_RNAseqAnalyzers/README.md

 $ sbatch execute_RNAseq_pipeline.sh
 ```

-By doing this, the `execute` script would start the `analyze` script by calling the following lines of code:
+By doing this, the `execute` script will start the `analyze` script by calling the following lines of code:

 ```bash
 ##